DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 # Table Plugin Reference

-This plugin renders Grid data as a table.
+A plugin that renders Grid data as a table.
 It contains the Table Row and Table Cell components that can be extended by other plugins, and provides ways to customize table rows and columns.

 ## User Reference